drewcook/beerbuddy-api/README.md

 Additionally, there is plumbing set up to log errors into a MongoDB table of `[appname]_logs`.
 Currently it is commented out.

 ## Using the Production Service
 The service is deployed to a Heroku environment, and the data is being stored in a MongoDB Atlas Cloud database.
-The current production application can be viewed [here](https://beerbuddy-api.herokuapp.com/).
+The current production service can be accessed [here](https://beerbuddy-api.herokuapp.com/).